Superhuman-Prospecting/.github/profile/README.md

 ## Fun Facts

 - Our team starts every day with a cup of coffee and a stand-up meeting.
-- We believe that bacon makes everything better.
+- We believe that eggs makes everything better.
-- Our favorite sales book is "To Sell Is Human" by Daniel Pink.
+- Our favorite sales book is "Trust Call" by Ryan Pereus.

 Thanks for visiting our repository!